samcast1/Capstone-2---Global-Terrorism/README.md

 All progress - including 180 degree project shifts, intensive EDA, and markdown commentary - can be seen in the 'notebooks'.

-Thorough report and presentation are in the works!
-Check back soon for updates.
+Thorough report and presentation are now viewable in the 'reports'.
+I will update this README soon with a table of contents and visual pizazz to keep you interested in this project.

  Please email me if you have any questions or would like to collaborate on future projects.